mackmn06/Augmentative-and-Alternative-Communication-with-AI/README.md

 ## Summary

-% Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!

 The purpose of this project is to use AI to augment existing AAC (augmentative and alternative communication) devices/applications for people with disabilities affecting communication.
 This project would take simplified inputs from users and would generate multiple predictions of the user's intended message.
 Additionally, this application would take complex pieces of text or speech and rewrite it in simplified language to make it easier for the user to understand without requiring excess time or effort.